n2vram/datahammer/README.rst

 Using "*OBJ in OTHER*" will evaluate the expression "**X == OBJ**" for each item X in OTHER,, resulting in a list of bool.
 Unless either *OTHER* or *OBJ* are empty, this means a non-empty list will be converted to **True** even if all of the comparisons fail.

+Note 7
+^^^^^^

+*Mutator* operations dereference items based on the type of an item, regardless of the type of other items in the contained data.
+Meaning: if a *DataHammer* with two items contains a `dict` with a key "foo" and an object with an attribute "foo", then using **OBJ._mutator().foo** will update differently.

 Installation